EliseFitz15/activerecord-sc-clinic-sp16/README.md

 * A venue can optionally have a person capacity.
 * A venue can have many artists performing at it.

+#### Create a Seeder File

+* This file should be located at db/seeds.rb
+* It should contain the code to create, at least, three artists, two venues and at least one relation between the two.
+* Check that it works by running `rake db:seed.`

 ### Tips

 * You should feel free to add whatever additional migrations/models etc. you need to make these associations work.